Hairdressing end-point assessment

 The EPA is designed to mimic salon life, so learners need to complete a full range of salon services to industry standards within commercial timings.
 They'll be assessed on each stage of the client journey – including consultation, hair washing, cutting techniques, professionalism and safe working practices.
 Learners will be assessed on their practical skills and asked questions while they complete these assessment tasks:

-- 1 creative restyle and finish using a minimum of 3 cutting techniques.
+- One creative restyle and finish using a minimum of three cutting techniques

-- 2 finished looks using a minimum of 4 techniques – 1 above and 1 below-the-shoulder look, 1 setting technique, a blow dry with a round brush, a hair-up style (80% of the hair should be taken up) and 3 dressing techniques.
+- Two finished looks using a minimum of four techniques – one above and one below-the-shoulder look, one setting technique, a blow dry with a round brush, a hair-up style (80% of the hair should be taken up) and three dressing techniques

-- 2 colour and/or lightened hair services using a minimum of 2 products – 1 woven highlights, 1 other colouring technique, minimum T-section of the head, and a change in depth and tone.
+- Two colour and/or lightened hair services using a minimum of two products – one woven highlights, one other colouring technique, minimum T-section of the head, and a change in depth and tone

 How is the EPA graded?